Progress report for EDS23-049

 The Cumberland River Compact values small, sustainable farmers and the people they feed.
 We want to see these farmers flourish and share their knowledge and ethos with more people and the next generation.
 We developed Terra Firma to fulfill this goal.

-To spread the word about our course, the Cumberland River Compact published a blog about the course (approximately 500 reads), included it in two newsletters, wrote two press releases to promote it, and posted about it on social media channels before and during the course.
-We are also nearing competition of a blog written by and to be published in conjunction with The Nashville Food Project.
-The blog will tie together then importance of the Terra Firma course, Beginning sustainable farmers, and the food system at large.
+To spread the word about our course, the Cumberland River Compact published a blog in 2024 about the course (approximately 500 reads), included it in six newsletters, wrote two press releases to promote it, created a web page dedicated to content from the course, and posted about the course on social media channels before and during the course.
+Following the 2024 class, the Compact published a blog written in conjunction with The Nashville Food Project.
+The blog ties together the importance of the Terra Firma course, Beginning sustainable farmers, and the food system at large.
+The Compact presented on the Terra Firma course at a NRCS-hosted small farm expo for beginning farmers in April 2024.

 Learning Outcomes